Jamar Nesbit: Early life and college

 He played college football at the University of South Carolina.

 Professional career

 Carolina Panthers

-After going undrafted in the 1999 NFL Draft, he signed as a free agent with Carolina Panthers.
+After going undrafted in the 1999 NFL draft, he signed as a free agent with Carolina Panthers.

 Jacksonville Jaguars

 In 2003, he signed with the Jacksonville Jaguars.

 New Orleans Saints

 He signed with the New Orleans Saints.
 In 2009, Nesbit won his first Super Bowl ring with the New Orleans Saints.

+Personal life

+Nesbit's son, Bryson, currently with the Minnesota Vikings as an undrafted rookie free agent, was an all-conference tight end for the North Carolina Tar Heels.
+His other son Michael, is a wide receiver for Brown University.